wso2/docs-mi/en/docs/learn/examples/data-integration/request-box.md

-# Invoking Multiple Operations via Request Box
+# How to invoke Multiple Operations as a Request Box

 This example demonstrates how a data service can invoke request box operations.
 The **request box** feature allows you to invoke